Welcome To Wrightington Hospital Radio

 We are a Registered Charity, number 1013515 staffed entirely by volunteers.
 We serve the Hospitals in the Wrightington, Wigan & Leigh NHS Foundation Trust, providing a local broadcasting service to be transmitted by landline or by any other means for hospitals in the Trust, hospices, old persons' homes and/or similar institutions, and wherever possible, providing a similar service to the local community to assist patients receiving "Care in the Community".

-Wrightington Hospital Radio obtains a grant from The Big Lottery Awards For All
+Wrightington Hospital Radio and The Big Lottery Awards For All

-The grant will also help us to fund the replacement of aging computer equipment.
-This will allow off-air programme planning and editing.
+The grant also help us to fund the replacement of ageing computer equipment, allowing off-air programme planning and editing.
 As with the broadcast software this will be used to enhance the skills of volunteers.